katerinanavab/webdocs/docs/unit04/notes403.md

   console.log( "It's the first year you can vote!" );
 }
 ```
 > In the code above, JavaScript first checks `year < 2015`.
-If that is falsy, it goes to the next condition `year > 2015`.
-If that is also falsy, it shows the last `alert`.
+If that is _falsy_, it goes to the next condition `year > 2015`.
+If that is also falsy, it shows the last message.

 {:.highlight}
 After any `if` block, there can be as many `else if` blocks as needed!
 The final `else` is optional, which can be considered the "_otherwise_..." situation.